pengc99/uverse_eapol/README.md

 20. Extract the tar.gz file - you'll end up with a directory that contains three `pem` formatted certificates, a sample `wpa_supplicant.conf` file, and a `readme.txt` file.
 We only want to keep the three `pem` formatted certificates.
 21. Don't forget to set your computer back to DHCP!

-# wpa_supplicant Configuration and Files
+# Setup wpa_supplicant Configuration and Files
 1. Extract the `wpa_supplicant-v2.7-hostap_2_7-1-g8f0af16.zip` archive.
 This contains a recent git MIPS binary of `wpa_supplicant`
 2. Edit the `wpa_supplicant.conf` file to have the correct names for the certificates you extracted from step 20 above.
 Leave the paths alone.
 3. Edit `uverse_eapol.sh` to have the correct interface name for your DSL SFP interface.
 On my Unifi Security Gateway Pro, the first WAN SFP port is `eth2`